 Thousands of businesses across the U.S., including many dance studios have been left with no choice but to file for bankruptcy.
 Some have simply vanished overnight.
-We asked Mario Con, CEO of AEBG, if their dance education business had been negatively impacted, and he said, “So yes, closing was a self-inflicted wound.
+We asked Mario Con, CEO of AEBG, if the dance education side of the business had been negatively impacted, and he said, “So yes, closing was a self-inflicted wound.
+Any wound is bound to hurt.
 But because we place the health and well-being of the folks that make our company great above everything else, and although the decision to close was difficult, it was also an obvious one to make.”

 “We’ve always prepared for any rainy day, so we knew we’d very likely push through this and survive it.
 We willingly burned through our cash reserves that we had specifically budgeted for unexpected stuff like this.
 It’s math.
-Sure, it’s boring — but hey, it’s very important in any business.”
+It’s something I would recommend all businesses do.
+The key is to make it company priority to think about business continuity plans and contingencies long before they’ve actually happen.
+Yes, it’s the boring and less obvious work, but it can make the difference that matters in the end — it’s very important in any business.”

 We decided to keep every employee on payroll, and never missed a rent payment.
 We believe that everyone has to do their part.
 It’s this philosophy that has kept us strong year after year.